 Dissent grows as IOC battles to keep Tokyo Games on track

-ATHENS – The International Olympic Committee is facing its strongest headwinds in decades as it prepares to brief national committees on Wednesday on the state of the Tokyo 2020 Olympics amid the coronavirus pandemic, with voices of dissent growing louder.
+ATHENS – The International Olympic Committee is facing its strongest headwinds in decades as it briefed national committees on Wednesday on the state of the Tokyo 2020 Olympics amid the coronavirus pandemic, with voices of dissent growing louder.

 The IOC has remained committed to staging the Tokyo Games as planned from July 24-Aug.
 9, saying on Tuesday after a meeting with international sports federations that measures against the virus were delivering results.

-The coronavirus has so far killed more than 7,500 people and infected about 200,000, with the epicentre now in Europe.
+The coronavirus has so far killed more than 8,200 people and infected over 200,000, with the epicentre now in Europe.

-The IOC has refused to publicly consider cancellation or postponement as possible options, even as other major events including soccer's Euro 2020 and Copa America and the French Open tennis grand slam announced postponements on Tuesday.
+The Olympic body has refused to publicly consider cancellation or postponement as possible options, even as other major events including soccer's Euro 2020 and Copa America and the French Open tennis grand slam announced postponements on Tuesday.

 IOC member Hayley Wickenheiser called the decision to proceed with the Games "insensitive and irresponsible" in the most vocal attack on the Olympic body since President Thomas Bach took over in 2013.